 Mahboobeh Harandi is a Ph.D. candidate in Information Science and Technology.
-Her high-level research goal is empowering collective intelligence in consensus decision making through artificial intelligence (AI) based socio-technical systems.
-She has been involved in various projects over the past three years such as follows:
+Her high-level research goal is supporting collective intelligence in intelligent socio-technical systems.
+She has been involved in various projects over the past three years as follows:

 - Gravity Spy, a Citizen Science project, to understand volunteers' motivations, language evolutions, and learning process

 - Analyzing publications patterns among junior and senior faculty members funded by the National Science Foundation

 - Studying leadership behaviors among Wikipedia editors using shared team leadership perspective, The Hill model

 - Sentiment Analysis of presidential candidates posts on Facebook and tweets, Illuminating 2016

 - Language analysis of individuals on Yahoo Answers to identify the ontology of certain pains